OptimalDesignLab/PDESolver.jl/doc/interfaces.md

 The fields required are:

 `numColors`:  The number of colors in the mesh.
+`maxColors`: the maximum number of colors on any process

 `color_masks`:  array of length `numColors`.
 Each entry in the array is itself an array of length `numEl`.
 Each entry of the inner array is either a 1 or a 0, indicating if the current element is perturbed or not for the current color.
 For example, in `color_mask_i = color_masks[i]; mask_elj = color_mask_i[j]`, the variable `mask_elj` is either a 1 or a zero, determining whether or not element `j` is perturbed as part of color `i`.

+`shared_element_colormasks`: array of BitArrays controlling when to perturb
+                             non-local elements.
+There are `npeers` arrays,
+                             each of length number of non-local elements shared with this process

 `pertNeighborEls`:  `numEl` x `numColors` array.  `neighbor_nums[i,j]` is the element number of of the element whose perturbation is affected element `i` when color `j` is being perturbed, or zero if element `i` is not affected by any perturbation.

+#### Parallel Bookkeeping
+`bndries_local`: array of arrays of `Boundary`s describing faces shared
+                 with non-local elements from the local side (ie. the local element number and face).
+The number of arrays is `npeers`.

+`bndries_remote`: similar to `bndries_local`, except describing the faces
+                  from the non-local side.
+Note that the element numbers are from the *remote* process

+`shared_interfaces`: array of arrays of `Interface`s describing the faces
+                     shared between local and non-local elements.
+The local element is *always* `elementL`.
+The remote element is assigned a local number greater than `numEl`.

 ###Other Functions
 The mesh module must also define and export the functions